-In Zoom breakout rooms, each team member will facilitate a small group of 4 to 5 peers through the nutrition care process related to the case.
+Each team member will facilitate a small group of 4 to 5 peers through the nutrition care process related to the case.
 This includes nutrition assessment, nutrition diagnosis (PES statement), nutrition intervention, and nutrition monitoring and evaluation.

-By the following day (Tuesday at 11:59pm), submit to Dropbox a one-page, single-spaced self-reflection on your facilitation.
+By the Sunday (at 11:59pm) following the team's case study presentation, submit to Dropbox a one-page, single-spaced self-reflection on your facilitation.
 See p.
 22 for elements to include in your reflection.